KarrynS/Employee-Directory/README.md

 ## Description

-Users will be able search for a particular employee and also filter by location.
+When presented with a table of employess users will be able search for a particular employee in addition to sorting employees  by name or location.

 Technologies utilised: React, Axios, Bootstrap